 |2025 Apr 12||7 days, round-trip Western Caribbean Perfect Day||Miami||$2259|

 |2025 Apr 19||7 days, round-trip Eastern Caribbean Perfect Day||Miami||$2339|

 |2025 Apr 26||7 days, round-trip Western Caribbean Perfect Day||Miami||$2184|

 Review of Icon Of The Seas

-The 2023-built Icon of the Seas cruise ship (currently under construction) is Royal Caribbean' first ICON-Class vessel scheduled for delivery and inauguration in 2023-Q3.
-The liner has two same-designed sisterships - Apex Of The Seas (2025-Q2) and Joy of the Seas (2026-Q2).
+The 2024-built Icon of the Seas cruise ship is RCI-Royal Caribbean's first ICON-Class vessel scheduled for delivery and inauguration in 2024 January, being postponed from 2022-Q2 and 2023-Q3 due to the COVID crisis.
+The liner is currently the world's largest by volume/GT-tons (~6% bigger than Wonder OTS) and has two same-designed sisterships - Apex Of The Seas (2025-Q2) and Joy of the Seas (2026-Q2).

 History - construction and ownership

 Royal Caribbean International (RCI) is a US company, trademarked brand, and subsidiary owned by Royal Caribbean Group (RCG/shipowner).
 RCI was established in 1968 and currently has over 1/5 of the worldwide cruise market.
 RCI also has RCG's largest fleet by both vessel number and GT tonnage (ship sizes and capacities).